 Severe and long-term anxiety can lead to other problems in your life, including depression, relationship difficulties, and substance abuse.
-If you have strong feelings of anxiety that negatively impact the way you feel and behave, seeking anxiety counselling from a professional psychologist can be an important step.
+If you have strong feelings of anxiety that negatively impact the way you feel and behave, seeking anxiety counselling from a professional psychologist or accredited counsellor can be an important step.

 Anxiety counselling by therapists at Mindful Psychology

-At Mindful Psychology, our experienced anxiety psychologists in Brisbane can assist you to learn new coping strategies to treat severe anxiety and anxiety disorders.
+At Mindful Psychology, our experienced anxiety psychologists and counsellors in Brisbane can assist you to learn new coping strategies to treat severe anxiety and anxiety disorders.

 What are the symptoms of anxiety?